justmawi-dot/phaseONEproject/README.md

           * Three visualizations (the same visualizations presented in the slides and notebook)
        * Conclusion
           * Summary of conclusions including three relevant findings
-2. Commit history
-   * Progression of updates throughout the project time period, not just immediately before the deadline
-   * Clear commit messages
-   * Commits from all team members (if a group project)
-3. Organization
-   * Clear folder structure
-   * Clear names of files and folders
-   * Easily-located notebook and presentation linked in the README
-4. Notebook(s)

 You wil submit a link to the GitHub repository on Canvas.

-See the [Grading](#grading) section for further explanation of how the GitHub repository will be graded.

-For further reading on creating professional notebooks and `README`s, check out [this reading](https://github.com/learn-co-curriculum/dsc-repo-readability-v2-2).

 ### Interactive Dashboard